Your browser does not support the running script, you cannot get a perfect browsing

 Day 1 Arrival in Chengdu | Airport Pick-up and Hotel Check-in

 Nihao!
 Welcome to Chengdu, the Hometown of Giant Pandas!
-Your private driver and guide will be ready for you when you arrive in Chengdu.
+Our team will be ready for you when you arrive in Chengdu.
 Enjoy a trouble-free transfer to your hotel.
 The rest of today is yours to relax in panda city on your own.

 Arrival Ideas: